mslinn/jekyll_block_tag_plugin_template/PLUGIN_README.md

     License: MIT
     Installed at: /home/mslinn/.gems

-    Write a short summary, because RubyGems requires one.
+    Write a short summary; RubyGems requires one.
 ```